vikasontech/blog/content/post/ratelimiter-with-resilience4j-spring-boot2.md

 ***Introduction***

-Rate limiting is technique to help to limit the number of requests or type of request received by by a server.
+Rate limiting is technique to help to limit the number of requests or type of request received by a server.
 It help to scale and increase the reliability of the system.
 As per resilience4j doc
 > Rate limiting is an imperative technique to prepare your API for scale and establish high availability and reliability of your service.
 But also, this technique comes with a whole bunch of different options of how to handle a detected limits surplus, or what type of requests you want to limit.
 You can simply decline this over limit request, or build a queue to execute them later or combine these two approaches in some way.

 ---